OICR/softeng-blog/_posts/minh_ha/2020-08-15-Argo-gateway.md

 Because the Gateway is another layer that sits between the UI and the underlying microservices, some effort needs to be spent in exposing the underlying services' functionalities through the Gateway.
 For a developer of a microservice who needs to expose the service's functionality to the UI, this can feel like duplication of effort.
 This is especially true when the underlying services have a non-GraphQL interface, which means a naive Gateway implementation is mostly boiler-plate code that calls the upstream service and return the result.
 This is indeed the kind of boiler plate code that we should like to avoid.

 However, without this layer, the same work would have had to be done in the UI, and we would risk repeating our past mistakes.
 Another less apparent benefit which I believe we gained, is the ability to surface this work in our planning, where the separation forces us to plan for an explicit step for integrating any new service/feature into the existing system.
+This is a case where the architecture influenced the way we worked, I believe for the better.

 Reusability is another benefit, especially visible for third-party API integration.
 Recently, a different team has reached out to us about integrating with our JIRA Help Desk.
 Because we have already done the integration work in our GraphQL Gateway, we could share the integration with them directly by simply pointing them to our public Gateway.
 Because GraphQL provides a strongly typed schema where every request is validated against, we can be confident that their usage of our API is naturally consistent with what we expect, with minimal documentation.